GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

 \subsubsection{Developing Initial Hypotheses about the Possible Error Patterns in GNN Results}

 E1 started his analysis from the Parallel Sets View.
 E1 found that the GCN model achieves an accuracy of 91.15\% on the whole dataset.
 The test accuracy is 91.80\%.
 The model performance is consistent with the results reported in other papers~\cite{shchur2018pitfalls}.
-E1 changed the first axis of the Parallel Sets View to be GCN correctness by dragging the corresponding axis to the first axis.
+E1 changed the first axis of the Parallel Sets View to be \textit{GCN correctness} by dragging the corresponding axis to the first axis.
 The total number of wrong prediction nodes is 677.
-Then E1 explored which variables the wrong prediction correlated with.
-E1 put the \textit{Label} in the second axis and found that the GCN model makes most percentage of wrong predictions on the Class 7 nodes.
-This is indicated by the ribbon link flowing from the wrong category to the \textit{ground truth label} \textit{``7''}, which occupies the largest portion of the \textit{ground truth label} \textit{``7''} in Fig.~\ref{Fig.case_photo_1}(a).
-E1 used the Control Panel (Fig.~\ref{Fig.system}(a)) to see the training node information by ticking \textit{``Training''} only.
+Then, E1 explored the variables correlated with the wrong prediction.
+E1 put the \textit{Label} in the second axis and found that the GCN model makes the most percentage of wrong predictions on the nodes of Class 7.
+This is indicated by the ribbon link flowing from the wrong category to the \textit{ground truth label} \textit{''7''}, which occupies the largest portion of the \textit{ground truth label} \textit{''7''} in Fig.~\ref{Fig.case_photo_1}(a2).
+E1 used the Control Panel (Fig.~\ref{Fig.system}(a)) to see the training node information by ticking \textit{``Training''}.
 E1 found that the training nodes are sampled with even probability from eight classes, which is shown by a similar distribution of \textit{ground truth labels} in training nodes and all the nodes (Fig.~\ref{Fig.case_photo_1}(b)).
-The number of nodes with the \textit{ground truth label} \textit{``7''} is small compared with the number of nodes of other labels and the number of training nodes with the ground truth label \textit{``7''} is also small. \zhihua{}{Perhaps this is the reason GCN is unable to correctly classify the nodes in Class 7.
-However, E1 also found that the number of training nodes with the \textit{ground truth label} \textit{''0''} is also small, but the GCN model correctly classifies most of the nodes in Class 0.
-E1 doubted his hypothesis and decided to further investigate the cause of wrong predictions (\textbf{R1}). }
+The number of nodes with the \textit{ground truth label} \textit{''7''} is smaller (Fig.~\ref{Fig.case_photo_1}(a2)) than the number of nodes of other labels, and the number of training nodes with the ground truth label \textit{''7''} is also small (Fig.~\ref{Fig.case_photo_1}(b2)).
+Perhaps this is the reason that GCN is unable to correctly classify the nodes in Class 7.
+However, E1 also found that the number of training nodes with the \textit{ground truth label} \textit{''0''} is also small (Fig.~\ref{Fig.case_photo_1}(b1)), but the GCN model correctly classifies most of the nodes in Class 0 (Fig.~\ref{Fig.case_photo_1}(a1)).
+E1 doubted his hypothesis and decided to further investigate the cause of wrong predictions (\textbf{R1}).